santedb/santedb-dc-core/README.md

 # santedb-dc-core
 SanteDB Disconnected Client Core Libraries

-See: [https://help.santesuite.org/ops/santedb/architecture](Architecture Documentation) for how this component fits into the SanteDB ecosystem.
+See: [Architecture Documentation](https://help.santesuite.org/ops/santedb/architecture) for how this component fits into the SanteDB ecosystem.